doterik/FastSearchLibrary/FastSearchLibrary/README.md

     Default value is `InCurrentTask`.
 It is more preferably in most cases. `InNewTask` value one should use only if handlers execute very sophisticated work that takes a lot of time, e.g. parsing of each found file.

-   `bool suppressOperationCanceledException` parameter determines whether necessary to suppress OperationCanceledException.
+   `bool allowOperationCanceledException` parameter determines whether to allow OperationCanceledException.
-   If `suppressOperationCanceledException` parameter has value `false` and StopSearch() method is called the `OperationCanceledException` will be thrown.
+   If `allowOperationCanceledException` parameter has value `true` and StopSearch() method is called the `OperationCanceledException` will be thrown.
 In this case you have to process the exception manually.
-   If `suppressOperationCanceledException` parameter has value `true` and StopSearch() method is called the `OperationCanceledException` is processed automatically and you don't need to catch it.
+   If `allowOperationCanceledException` parameter has value `false` and StopSearch() method is called the `OperationCanceledException` is processed automatically and you don't need to catch it.
-   Default value is `true`.
+   Default value is `false`.

    Example: